Camelot

 No analysis available

-I searched for 'parking waitlist,' 'waiting list,' and similar queue language.
-The remarks instead suggest parking is available with the unit and guest parking is plentiful, with no evidence of a waitlist.
+I searched for "parking waitlist," "waiting list," or similar queue language.
+The public remarks indicate parking is available with the unit and guest parking is plentiful, with no sign of a waitlist system.

 No analysis available